MRU-CSIS-2503-202101-001/course-resources/target-skills.md

 - [ ] implement lazy deletion in an open-addressed hash table?
 - [ ] describe how different probe sequences (linear, quadratic, double hashing) are used to find empty slots or target keys?
 - [ ] make a hash table that uses chaining with linked lists to handle collisions?
+- [ ] describe what a hash code and hash function are and how they are related?
+- [ ] explain what load factor is, how it is interpreted differently in the context of open-addressed vs. separate-chained hash tables, and how it relates to resizing a hash table?